UNLuka15/GroupSysDev/EntityApi/README.txt

 You can communicate with the API through here or Insomnia/Postman while it's running.
 You'll also be able to send requests through code when testing.

+Send the request using Basic Authentication:
+- Username: MuseumDev
+- Password: GenericOrangeOpener6!